Staying the course: Locating equilibria of dynamical systems on Riemannian manifolds defined by point-clouds: Introduction

 \section{Introduction}

 This paper presents a method for locating equilibria of dynamical systems on manifolds.
-The applications we are targeting have a compact low-dimensional submanifold $M$ of a high-dimensional Euclidean space and a smooth vector field $X$ on $M$.
+In the applications we envision, there is a compact low-dimensional submanifold $M$ of a high-dimensional Euclidean space and a smooth vector field $X$ on $M$.
+By an equilibrium point (also known as a fixed point) of $X$ we mean a point $p \in M$ such that $X(p) = 0$.
 We assume that the equilibria of $X$ are isolated and do not lie at the boundary of $M$.
 The manifold $M$ is \emph{a priori} unknown and, by assumption, we are capable of randomly sampling the vicinity of arbitrary points of it.
 This is a reasonable assumption in cases of practical interest.
 Importantly, $M$ is \emph{not} required to be defined either explicitly via an atlas or implicitly by the zeros of a smooth map.
-Instead, we apply manifold learning techniques to partially construct an atlas automatically, sampling new points as needed.
+Instead, we apply manifold learning techniques to iteratively construct an atlas, sampling new points as needed.

-Possible uses of our method include the exploration of energy landscapes in computational statistical mechanics~\cite{bryngelson1987,wales2018} and energy-based models in deep learning~\cite{lecun2006,pascanu2014,li2018,lou2020}, as well as the identification of transition states in chemical systems~\cite{bochevarov2013,jackson2021}.
+Possible uses of our method include the exploration of energy landscapes in computational statistical mechanics~\cite{mezey1987,bryngelson1987,wales2018} and energy-based models in deep learning~\cite{lecun2006,pascanu2014,li2018,lou2020}, as well as the identification of transition states in chemical systems~\cite{bochevarov2013,jackson2021}.
 There are several additional settings in which dynamical systems on manifolds arise naturally: namely, as exterior differential systems in differential geometry~\cite{bryant1991}, as mechanical systems with holonomic constraints~\cite{fixman1974,arnold1989,mclachlan2014,hairer2006}, as inertial manifolds~\cite{constantin1989}, and as the result of the concentration of measure phenomenon~\cite{wainwright2019}.